NyeinChan85/Node.Js-Socket.io-chat-app/README.md

 Usage
 ======

-First, if you haven't already installed on your machine, download Node.js here: http://nodejs.org/download/
+First, if you haven't already installed on your machine, download Node.js [here](http://nodejs.org/download/)

-Then, download and install dependencies: express and socket.io with the command npm install
+Then, download and install dependencies: express and socket.io with the command `npm install`

-Run the application by node app.js on terminal.
+Run the application by `node app.js`  on terminal.